-On reaching the statutory age limit or, at the earliest, five years prior to that date), the client is entitled to have access to the assets.
-Later disbursement is permitted up to five years after reaching the age limit.
+On reaching the statutory age limit or, at the earliest, five years prior to that date, the client is entitled to have access to the assets.
+Later disbursement is permitted up to five years after reaching the age limit, as long as the client is in employment.
 They may also use the assets to purchase and build residential property for their own use, to acquire interests in residential property for their own use or to repay a mortgage on a residential property for their own use.
 This benefit can only be claimed once every five years, and the written consent of the spouse/partner is required in every case.